Which Wearable Device Is Right for You? (Apple Watch, WHOOP, Oura, Garmin, Fitbit, Ultrahuman)

 ❌ Not great for daytime activity tracking

-❌ Requires a $5/month subscription
+❌ Requires a monthly subscription

 Best for: Sleep optimization and recovery-focused users

-🆚 Ultrahuman – Oura’s Newest Challenger
+Ultrahuman – Oura’s Newest Challenger

-Ultrahuman Ring is gaining attention as a direct Oura competitor—offering sleep and recovery metrics without a subscription fee.
+Ultrahuman Ring is gaining attention as a direct Oura competitor offering sleep and recovery metrics without a subscription fee.
 While still developing, it’s an interesting alternative for those who want core insights without ongoing costs.

 Pros: